If your reading skills are of a decent reading standard already then there’s no reason why you shouldn’t be making the most of your skill.

 If you feel like you need to learn more about History or simply want to gain a fresh perspective on life then you might want to try reading a historical novel.
 These books take real-life historical figures and lightly dramatise their lives – good examples are Hilary Mantel’s Wolf Hall and Bring Up The Bodies, the first of a trilogy of books centred on Thomas Cromwell.
 Although lengthy, these kinds of book are great at educating and entertaining at the same time.

 Get to grips with new formats

 Advanced readers can test their skills by attempting to read a completely different format.
 These kinds of documents can often be a little harder to ferret out, but they can make for truly absorbing reading.
-Getting your hands on a setting out engineering survey, for example, could be bewildering at first, but you’ll start to understand more about this niche the more you read them.
+Getting your hands on a measured building survey, for example, could be bewildering at first, but you’ll start to understand more about this niche the more you read them.
 You can also raid Gov.uk to find legal documents, such as laws and policies, that will really flex your skills.

 Gain insight into another life

 There might be no better way to experience another culture, or discover more about other peoples, than by reading an autobiography.
 People have been writing down their life stories for centuries now, making this kind of book particularly easy to pick up.
 Most of the time people choose to write their life story in a casual style, matching the way that they talk.
 This often leads to a personal reading experience where you’re allowed to truly get to know the subject.